-The team, whose player displaces the jack or one of the contested boules, while effecting a measurement, loses the point.
+The team, whose player displaces or disturbs the jack or one of the contested boules, while effecting a measurement, loses the point.

-If, during the measurement of a point, the Umpire disturbs or displaces the jack or a boule he will make a decision in an equitable way.
+If, during the measurement of a point, the umpire disturbs or displaces the jack or a boule they will make an impartial decision.